+The proposed project implements the corresponding C-3 District zoning for the Commercial Regional land use node designations that were analyzed in the General Plan EIR.
 No changes to the conclusions of the General Plan EIR would occur with implementation of the proposed project.
-Therefore, the Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+Therefore, the C-3 District would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.

 General plan policies addressing environmental resources were reviewed for applicability and consistency with the proposed project.
-The County did not identify any applicable policies with which the Livestock 101 C-3 rezone conflicts.
+The County did not identify any applicable policies with which the C-3 District conflicts.